ondrelogin/Talon.Orleans.HelloWorld/CloudSetup.md

 az webapp list-runtimes
 ```

 Run the following command to create the web server.
+Be sure to change the
+value of the `--name` to what you want to name your webserver url.

 ```
 az webapp create --name talonseverhost --resource-group orleans-helloworld-rg --plan orleans-helloworld-plan --https-only --runtime "DOTNETCORE:8.0"